albertomh/albertomh.com/README.md

 ### Add a new post
 1. Copy `assets/html/_template.njk` to the relevant position in the src tree and rename.
+2. Uncomment the `layout` and `tags` properties in the front matter.
-2. Create a dropcap and a headline image to accompany the post (see below).
+3. Create a dropcap and a headline image to accompany the post (see below).

 ### Create a new dropcap
 1. Copy `assets/img/dropcap/_dropcap_template.svg` to the relevant
 `assets/img/dropcap/<year>/` directory and rename.
 2. Design the new dropcap svg.
 Remember to use 'Simplify path' (Ctrl + L) in Inkscape to reduce image size for complex designs.
-3. Use it using `<p class="content dropcap" style="--dropcap-url: url('/assets/img/dropcap/YYYY/slug.svg');">` as the first paragraph tag.
+3. Use it with `<p class="content dropcap" style="--dropcap-url: url('/assets/img/dropcap/YYYY/slug.svg');">` as the first paragraph tag.

 ### Generate code snippets
 1. Populate the `<code>` tag in `hljs.njk`.